“BADGERS IN BLUEBELLS”

 Scotland’s award winning natural history and landscape photographer

-Set in a stunning landscape there is a huge, and amazing, range of wildlife at Kirkwood and so you will also have the opportunity to see and photograph an array of woodland birds and wild flowers, tress and more mammals such as deer, hares, otters and red squirre
+Set in a stunning landscape there is a huge, and amazing, range of wildlife at Kirkwood and so you will also have the opportunity to see and photograph an array of woodland birds and wild flowers, tress and more mammals such as deer, hares, otters and red squirrels.

 With over forty years experience in photographing nature, Laurie is arguably Scotland’s leading nature photographer and his practical tuition sessions are designed to show you how to use a selection of techniques to photograph a wide range of subjects in the natural world from wild life to landscapes to macro photography.
 Laurie Campbell writes regularly for ‘Outdoor Photography’ (UK) magazine and has appeared in the television programmes ‘Wildshots’, ‘The Photoshow’ and ‘BG Wildlife Photographer of the Year’.
 To date he has won 23 awards (including 3 Category Winners) in the prestigious BBC Wildlife Photographer of the Year Competition.

-You will begin your three day stay with an introductory presentation by Laurie Campbell and a walk to view the bluebell and woodland hides.
+You will begin your four day stay with an introductory presentation by Laurie Campbell and a walk to view the bluebell and woodland hides.
 After dinner you will have your first evening photography session at a badger sett.

-The next two days will start with an optional early morning guided walk to look for roe deer and brown hares.
+The next three days will start with an optional early morning guided walk to look for roe deer and brown hares.
 After breakfast, activities will include the photography of red squirrels; the use of hides and camouflage; a river walk to look for otters; macro photography of wild flowers and invertebrate life and photography of landscapes and veteran trees.
 After dinner (7ish) you may return to the badger hides for another evening photography session.

 Throughout the course Laurie Campbell will be on hand offering his expert advice and knowledge on all aspects of photography, field skills and wildlife.